scottpidzarko/LaravelBasicBoilerplate/readme.md

 MYSQL_VERSION=8.0.3 #make sure this does NOT say latest!
 ```

-Docker host IP: set to your LAN address for development.
-For production this changes depending on how it is configured.
-This is the address you normally have to append to your hosts file.
+Docker host IP: set to your for development.
+For production this changes depending on how it is configured, but for production it is pretty safe to set this to your IPV4 IP if it's static or a DHCP reservation.

 ```console
 DOCKER_HOST_IP=192.168.1.X